Testing for financial crashes using the Log Periodic Power Law mode

 \subsection{Identifying a crash}

-As indicated earlier, we use a definition of stock market crashes similar to that of Hong and Stein \cite{HS:2003}.
 To test whether or not the LPPL can predict crashes we first need to identify the crash itself.
 Usually a stock market crash is taken to mean a very large and unusual price fall.
 In our application, a crash can span more than one day.
 This is consistent with the October 1987 stock market crash.

 There are two situations when we might falsely claim that a crash has occurred.
 One is when the index is on the way up in a bubble and then there is a large drop, but it turns out that the drop is temporary and the bubble continues.
 The other is when, on the way down during a crash, the index experiences a recovery and so we identify the beginning of a new bubble but the recovery is temporary and the anti bubble is still in effect.
-To avoid those situations, we identify a peak as one initiating a crash as follows: \LI \item A period of 262 weekdays prior to the peak for which there is no value higher than the peak's.
+To avoid those situations, we identify a peak as one initiating a crash as follows: \LI \item a period of 262 weekdays prior to the peak for which there is no value higher than the peak,

-\item A drop in price of 25\%, i.e. down to 0.75 of the peak price, which is in line with the 1987 crash.
+\item a drop in price of 25\%, i.e. down to 0.75 of the peak price, which is in line with the 1987 crash,

-\item A period of 60 weekdays within which the drop in price needs to occur.
+\item a period of 60 weekdays within which the drop in price needs to occur.

 \li